Blaisorblade/pdbp.github.io/index.md

  - argument and result if we want to be explicit about being at the *usage* site.

 At the usage site an argument is given to the program for the parameter and a result is returned by the program.
-We also write that the program transforms an argument to yield a result.
+We also write that a program *transforms* an argument to yield a result.

 #### **Variance**